-Thomas F. Frist III has served as a director and member of the Corporate Governance and Nominating Committee since December 2015.
-Mr. Frist is the Founder and Managing Principal of Frist Capital, LLC, an investment firm based in Nashville, TN he founded in 2002 that makes long-term equity investments in public and private companies.
-Prior to that he was the managing member of FS Partners II, LLC in New York and he worked in principal investments at Rainwater, Inc. from 1992 to 1995.
+Thomas F. Frist III has served as a director since December 2015.
+Mr. Frist is the Founder and Managing Principal of Frist Capital, LLC, an investment firm based in Nashville, Tennessee he founded in 2002 that makes long-term equity investments in public and private companies.
+Prior to that he was the managing member of FS Partners II, LLC and he worked in principal investments at Rainwater, Inc. from 1992 to 1995.
 Mr. Frist holds a B.A. degree from Princeton University and an M.B.A. degree from Harvard Business School.

 Mr. Frist's significant directorship experience provides valuable expertise and perspective to the Board.
-Mr. Frist was on the Audit Committee and Board of Directors of Triad Hospitals, Inc. from 1998-2007.
-He joined the board of HCA Holdings, Inc., one of the largest non-governmental operators of health care facilities in the United States, in 2008, serving on the Executive and Audit Committees, chairing the Nominating and Governance Committee, and chairing the Finance and Investments Committee.
-Mr. Frist has also served as a director for Science Applications International Corporation since from 2009 to 2017, serving as Chair of the Nominating and Governance Committee and a member of the Audit Committee since its separation from Leidos in 2013.
-He also chaired the Finance Committee at legacy SAIC.
-In addition to the significant experience as a board member mentioned above, Mr. Frist provides valuable experience in areas of business administration, finance and operations, which the Board values.
+Since 2008, he has served on the Board of Directors of HCA Holdings, Inc. (now known as HCA Healthcare, Inc.) and serves as chair of its Finance and Investments Committee.
+Mr. Frist also served as a director for Science Applications International Corporation from 2013 to 2017.
+In addition to the significant experience as a board member, Mr. Frist provides valuable experience in areas of business administration, finance and operations, which the Board values.

 Jamie S. Gorelick has served as a director since January 2015.
 Ms. Gorelick has been a partner at Wilmer Cutler Pickering Hale and Dorr LLP, an international law firm, since 2003.
 She served as Deputy Attorney General of the United States from 1994 to 1997 and as General Counsel of the Department of Defense from 1993 to 1994.
-She has been a director of Amazon.com, Inc. since 2012 and serves as Chair of its Nominating and Governance Committee.
-She previously served as a director of United Technologies Corp. and of Schlumberger, Ltd. She holds B.A. and J.D. degrees from Harvard University.
+She has been a director of Amazon.com, Inc. since 2012 and serves as Chair of its Nominating and Corporate Governance Committee.
+She previously served as a director of United Technologies Corporation and of Schlumberger Limited.
+She holds B.A. and J.D. degrees from Harvard University.

 Ms. Gorelick is an experienced attorney with significant expertise in legal, policy and corporate matters.
 Ms. Gorelick's regulatory and policy experience is directly relevant to the Company's business.
 She is well-versed in critical infrastructure and national security issues and brings a valuable skill-set and wealth of government experience to the Board.
-Ms. Gorelick has served on several other corporate boards, a compensation committee, and a nominating and governance committee, and served on numerous government boards and commissions.
+Ms. Gorelick has served on several other corporate boards, a compensation committee and a nominating and corporate governance committee, and served on numerous government boards and commissions.
 Ms. Gorelick's experience in both the public and private sectors, combined with her experience in the corporate boardroom, provides her valuable board experience, and she offers a perspective the Board values.

 Roger H. Moore has served as a director since February 2002.
 From December 2007 to May 2009, he served as a consultant assisting Verisign in the divestiture of its Communications Services business.
-From June 2007 through November 2007, Mr. Moore served as interim Chief Executive Officer of Arbinet Corporation, a provider of online trading services.
-He was President and Chief Executive Officer of Illuminet Holdings, Inc. from December 1995 until December 2001 when Verisign acquired Illuminet Holdings.
-During the past five years, Mr. Moore has held directorships at Western Digital Corporation and Consolidated Communications Holdings, Inc. Mr. Moore holds a B.S. degree in General Science from Virginia Polytechnic Institute and State University.
+From June 2007 through November 2007, Mr. Moore served as interim Chief Executive Officer and President of Arbinet-thexchange, Inc., a provider of online trading services.
+He was President and Chief Executive Officer of Illuminet Holdings, Inc. from December 1995 until December 2001 when it was acquired by Verisign.
+Mr. Moore is currently a director of Consolidated Communications Holdings, Inc. and, within the past five years, served as a director of Western Digital Corporation.
+Mr. Moore holds a B.S. degree in General Science from Virginia Polytechnic Institute and State University.